 |Liza Wade Green

 Liza is Associate Director of NC State LIVE, where her passion for interdisciplinary collaboration and background in community engagement collide.
 In 2016 she moved from Brooklyn to a small family farm in Hillsborough with her husband and daughter.
 Liza has worked as an artist and non-profit arts manager with positions including: Grants and Services Manager at Lower Manhattan Cultural Council and Artist Services and Development Manager at The Field.
 She co-founded The Institute for Psychogeographic Adventure, a collective that creates site-specific performance works in collaboration with communities.
 Liza holds a B.A. in Interdisciplinary Studies from Long Island University’s Friends World Program and an M.F.A. in Performance and Interactive Media Arts from Brooklyn College.
 Together with the NC State LIVE team, Liza has been nominated for the NC State University Equity for Women Award and the Chancellor’s Creating Community Award.
-In 2017 Liza was selected to join the Association of Performing Arts Professionals’ Leadership Fellow from 2017-2019 and was selected to participate in the National Dance Presenters Forum at Jacob’s Pillow in 2019.
+Liza was an Association of Performing Arts Professionals’ Leadership Fellow from 2017-2019 and was selected to participate in the National Dance Presenters Forum at Jacob’s Pillow in 2019.